Ransome & Marles: Ransome & Marles

 By October 1918, shortly before the Armistice, Woods told Ransome & Marles shareholders at their 2nd Annual General Meeting there had again been a large increase in premises and plant during the year.
 The three-story building accommodating 500 people had not been completed until May 1918 but full output should be reached by the end of 1918.

 The adjoining engineering works of A Ransome & Co, the original Stanley Works, were bought by Ransome & Marles when they were put up for sale in 1932.
 The premises were described as a freehold site of 9 acre with sidings to the L & NE railway and factory buildings covering 130000 sqft.
 A. Ransome & Co's woodworking machinery business itself was taken over by the woodworking firm of John Pickles and Son of Hebden Bridge, Yorkshire.

 The three year factory and plant extensions programme finished in 1938 was in response to a new demand for new motor vehicles as well as rearmament.
 Within a short time it was followed by the addition of another new workshop completed in early 1940.

-After the war, in 1954, a new factory was opened in County Durham at Annfield Plain.
+After the war, in 1954, a new factory was opened in County Durham at Greencroft near Annfield Plain.
 The decision to make that investment had been made in 1950.